-In 2018, the Company continued to execute against our five priorities and bold ambition of becoming the most digital and customer-centric global company in our industry and delivering top quartile shareholder returns.
-Highlights with respect to these priorities are outlined in our 2018 MD&A. Also in 2018, several changes in key management became effective, including the following: Philip Witherington became CFO, and Naveed Irshad became Head, North American Legacy Business.
+In 2019, the Company continued to execute against our five priorities and bold ambition to become the most digital, customer-centric global company in our industry.
+Highlights with respect to these priorities are outlined in our 2019 MD&A. The following appointments were made in 2019 to the executive leadership team: Shamus Weiland became Chief Information Officer; Rahul Joshi joined as Chief Operations Officer; and Cindy Forbes became Interim Chief Marketing Officer.